On trace set of hyperbolic surfaces and a conjecture of Sarnak and Schmutz: Introduction and Statement of the main results

 Thus, to find a lattice with a trace growth rate greater than $n$, it is sufficient to identify a point $[d]\in \mathcal{T}_g$ such that $\delta_{\psi_d(A)}>\frac{1}{2}$.
 This is achieved by selecting short separating multicurves on the surface and considering the geometric Cheeger constant.

 Let $\Sigma_g$ be a closed surface of genus $g\geq 3$, and let $\Gamma_g$ be its fundamental group.
-Since the critical of $A$ is equivariant under the action of the mapping class group (the subgroup $A$ changes according to different generating sets).
-We can consider the Moduli space for $\Sigma_g$, denote by $\mathcal{M}_g$.
+Since the critical exponent of $A$ is equivariant under the action of the mapping class group (the subgroup $A$ changes according to different generating sets).
+We can consider the Moduli space for $\Sigma_g$, denoted by $\mathcal{M}_g$.

 Following \cite{mirzakhani2013growth}, we consider the following objects: Let $\Xi_2(g)$ be the set of multicurves $\alpha$ on $\Sigma_g$, where $\alpha=\cup_{i=1}^s\alpha_i$, such that all $\alpha_i$ are simple closed geodesics, and $\Sigma_g\setminus \alpha=\Sigma_1\cup \Sigma_2$, with $\Sigma_1$ and $\Sigma_2$ being connected subsurfaces and $|\chi(\Sigma_2)|=2\leq |\chi(\Sigma_1)|.$ Here, $|\chi(\Sigma_1)|=2g_1-2+s$ is the absolute value of the Euler characteristic.